bitfocus/companion-module-generic-speedtest/README.md

 ### v2.0.0

-- Upgrade backend universal-speedtest library to a modern version.

 **Note: as of this version, Cloudflare has been removed in the speedtest library, and it now unavailable as a test service.
 For now, Ookla's speedtest.net is the only available service.**

+- Upgrade backend universal-speedtest library to a modern version.
+- Switch module backend to Typescript

 ### v1.0.4